PiotrGrobelak/techno-ambassador/.ai/tech-stack.md

 CI/CD and Hosting:

 - Github Actions for creating CI/CD pipelines
-- DigitalOcean for hosting the application via docker image
+- Cloudflare Pages for hosting the Astro application

 Testing - A comprehensive suite of tools for various testing types: